youssefmattar/bannerlib/README.md

 This lib now can output capital english letters only (work in progress to add more letters)

+unfortunately the library can only print in one line till now :)

 This lib has two functions which are

 printmultiple(int count , char character) which prints multiple chars in one line.